ivansible/linux/roles/lin-refresh/README.md

 Available variables are listed below, along with default values.

-    linref_reboot_allow: true
+    allow_reboot: true

-If `true`, the script will reboot target host after critical updagrade.
+If `true`, the script will reboot target host after critical upgrade.
 Otherwise, the script will print a warning message and skip rebooting.

     linref_reboot_pause: nowait